ggamb/portfolio-challenge-2/README.md

 ## Challenge Reflection

 This project has helped me to have a greater understanding and appreciation for HTML and CSS.
-Prior to this challenge, I had created a website with the help of UT Coding Bootcamp lessons, but was ultimately given the inforamtion I needed to create an entire website.
-With this challenge, I started entirely from scratch and was left to my own devices to create it all from start to finish.
+Prior to this challenge, I had created a website with the help of UT Coding Bootcamp lessons, but was ultimately given the information I needed to create an entire website.
+With this challenge, I started entirely from scratch and was left to my own devices to create it all.
 In terms of planning, I created a wireframe sketch and now have an appreciation for planning a website's layout.
 The wireframe was a great use of my time and led me to understand when and how to use flexboxes.
-As I worked through the HTML and CSS, I realized where I needed to improve my understanding of the Box Model and began to encounter interesting selectors via MDN Web Docs and W3 Schools -- some of which I included here.
+As I worked through the HTML and CSS, I realized where I needed to improve my understanding of the CSS Box Model and began to encounter interesting selectors via MDN Web Docs and W3 Schools -- some of which I included here.

 ## Installation